cindyyzhang/homepage-editor/README.md

 # homepage-editor

-Homepage editor prototype for Divvly
+Homepage editor prototype for Divvly using Trix.